noahkawaguchi/spur/README.md

 - `just` is a command runner that can be installed via one of the methods described [here](https://github.com/casey/just/blob/master/README.md#installation).
 - Common commands used in development and any additional tools they require are documented (and automated) via the `justfile`.
 - The `.env.example` file describes the necessary environment variable configurations.
+- The project's kanban board is on GitHub Projects [here](https://github.com/users/noahkawaguchi/projects/2).
-- The project is deployed as described in [deploy/steps.md](deploy/steps.md).
+- A new version of the container image is automatically published to GHCR with each successful CI/CD run that was triggered by a merge into main.
+The project is then deployed on AWS EC2 as described in [deploy/steps.md](deploy/steps.md).